Targeted temperature management: Research

-TTM has been studied in several use scenarios where it has not been found to be helpful, or is still under investigation.
+TTM has been studied in several use scenarios where it has not usually been found to be helpful, or is still under investigation, despite theoretical grounds for its usefulness.

 Stroke

-There is currently no evidence supporting targeted temperature management use in humans and clinical trials have not been completed.
+There is currently no evidence supporting targeted temperature management use in humans for stroke and clinical trials have not been completed.
 Most of the data concerning hypothermia's effectiveness in treating stroke is limited to animal studies.
 These studies have focused primarily on ischemic stroke as opposed to hemorrhagic stroke, as hypothermia is associated with a lower clotting threshold.
 In these animal studies, hypothermia was represented an effective neuroprotectant.
 The use of hypothermia to control intracranial pressure (ICP) after an ischemic stroke was found to be both safe and practical.

 Traumatic brain or spinal cord injury

 Animal studies have shown the benefit of targeted temperature management in traumatic central nervous system (CNS) injuries.
 Clinical trials have shown mixed results with regards to the optimal temperature and delay of cooling.
 Achieving therapeutic temperatures of 33 C is thought to prevent secondary neurological injuries after severe CNS trauma.
 A systematic review of randomised controlled trials in traumatic brain injury (TBI) suggests there is no evidence that hypothermia is beneficial.